-Singapore has been called the "Geneva of Asia," owing to its concentration of banking and the conservative and professional nature of its people.
-Once dubbed the most boring city in Asia, the city state now marries its old-world charm with gleaming and vibrant modern culture including one of the most up-and-coming arts scene in Asia.
+Singapore has been called the "Geneva of Asia," owing to its banking conglomerates and conservative nature of its people.
+Once dubbed the most boring city in Asia, the city state now marries its old-world charm with gleaming and vibrant modern culture including the most vigorous arts and events scene in Southeast Asia.

 If you are flying Singapore Airlines into Asia, or passing through, let us plan a day or two canvasing the historic and modern architectural gems and arts for which the city-state stands out, as well as delicous cuisine.
 Less known, Singapore also offers an escape into nature, including lush jungle national parks.

 "A person who gets deculturalised—and I nearly was, so I know this danger—loses his self -confidence.
 He suffers from a sense of deprivation.
 For optimum performance a man must know himself and the world.
 He must know where he stands.
 I may speak the English language better than the Chinese language because I learn English early in life.
 But I will never be an Englishman in a thousand generations and I have not got the Western value system inside; mine is an Eastern value system.
 Nevertheless, I use Western concepts, Western words because I understand them.
 But I also have a different system in my mind."